Bonnie Wright

 Bonnie Wright as a child

-From an early age, Bonnie's creativity began to shine.
+Bonnie's creativity shone from an early age.
 She was passionate about drawing and learned to play the piano, followed by the recorder.
-At school, she took up track and field, learned roller skating, and eventually ice skating.
+At school, she got into track and field, learned to roller skate, and eventually took up ice skating.

 Young Bonnie Wright with her brother